DunnyBunny1/HoopProphet/README.md

 	- This was resolved by explicitly using `utf-8` encoding when downloading and parsing scraped HTML.
 5. **Ethically Web Scraping**
 	- Initially, I encountered various `HTTP` errors while sending requests to `BasketballReference`'s web servers, in particular `TooManyRedirects` and `TooManyRequests` status codes
-	- To address this, I examined the site's `robots.txt` file to learn the policy on web scraping bots, and implemented crawler delays as necessary to comply with them.
+	- To address this, I examined the site's `robots.txt` file to learn the policy on web scraping bots, and implemented crawler delays as well as exponential backoff to comply with them.
 ## 🗂️ Project Structure
 This project uses a modular organization to separate out data collection, processing, and modeling
 ```
 HoopProphet-MVP-Predictor/
 │
-├── notebooks/
+├── notebooks
-│   ├── mvp_data_processor.ipynb           # For scraping and loading MVP voting data to MongoDB
+│   ├── 01_player_data-processor.ipynb    # scraping and downloading individual player stats
-│   ├── player_data_processor.ipynb        # For scraping and loading player stats to MongoDB
+│   ├── 02_team_data_processor.ipynb    # scraping and downloading team W/L stats
-│   ├── team_data_processor.ipynb          # For scraping and loading team W/L stats to MongoDB
+│   ├── 03_mvp_data_processor.ipynb    # scraping and downloading mvp voting shares
-│   ├── data_cleaning.ipynb                # For data cleaning and MongoDB collection management
+│   ├── 04_data_cleaning.ipynb    # cleaning, pre-processing,and aggregating all our scraped data
-│   ├── model_training.ipynb               # For feature engineering and extraction, fitting/training models
+│   ├── 05_machine_learning.ipynb    # feature engineering, model training, model evaluation, and model selection
-│   ├── model_evaluation.ipynb             # For evaluating the model's performance and model tuning
+│   ├── nicknames.csv    # mapping of team abbreviations to the their team name
-│   └── scraping_utils.py                  # Contains shared logic for HTTP response handling
+│   └── scraping_utils.py    # shared logic for HTTP response handling
-│
+├── prediction_results.png    # image displaying the prediction outcomes of our best model
-├── .env                                   # Environment variables
+├── README.md
-├── requirements.txt                       # Python dependencies
+├── requirements.txt    # python dependencies
-└── README.md                              # Project documentation
+├── setup_chromedriver.py    # test script for ensuring chrome browser bot is working properly

 ```